Caesarean section: Other ways, including the surgery technique

 The EXIT procedure is a specialized surgical delivery procedure used to deliver babies who have airway compression.

-The Misgav Ladach method is a modified caesarean section that has been used nearly globally since the 1990s.
+The Misgav Ladach method is a modified caesarean section that has been used globally since the 1990s.
 It was described by Michael Stark, the president of the New European Surgical Academy, at the time he was the director of Misgav Ladach, a general hospital in Jerusalem.
 The method was presented during a FIGO conference in Montréal in 1994 and then distributed by the University of Uppsala, Sweden, in more than 100 countries.
 This method is based on minimalistic principles.
 He examined all steps in caesarean sections in use, analyzed them for their necessity, and, if found necessary, for their optimal performance.
 For the abdominal incision, he used the modified Joel Cohen incision and compared the longitudinal abdominal structures to strings on musical instruments.
 As blood vessels and muscles have lateral sway, it is possible to stretch rather than cut them.
-The peritoneum is opened by repeat stretching, no abdominal swabs are used, the uterus is closed in one layer with a big needle to reduce the amount of foreign body as much as possible, the peritoneal layers remain unsutured and the abdomen is closed with two layers only.
+The peritoneum is opened by repeated stretching; no abdominal swabs are used, the uterus is closed in one layer with a big needle to reduce the amount of foreign body as much as possible, the peritoneal layers remain unsutured, and the abdomen is closed with two layers only.
 Women undergoing this operation recover quickly and can look after the newborns soon after surgery.
 Many publications are showing the advantages over traditional caesarean section methods.
 There is also an increased risk of abruptio placentae and uterine rupture in subsequent pregnancies for women who underwent this method in prior deliveries.

 Since 2015, the World Health Organization has endorsed the Robson classification as a holistic means of comparing childbirth rates between different settings, to allow more accurate comparison of caesarean section rates.